Aggrathon/rslc/python/README.md

 merges two clusters based on the minimum distance between any item in one cluster to any item in the other cluster.
 The advantage of single-linkage is that it is able to capture non-spherical clusters.
-The main downside is that it is really prone to capture outliers, i.e., items so far away from all (/most) other items that they create their own clusters.
+The main downside is that it is really prone to capture outliers, i.e., items (or small groups of items) so far away from all other items that they create their own clusters, which stops single-linkage for finding the desired clusters, unless the number of clusters is quite large.
 RSLC mitigates this issue with small outlier clusters by restricting the minimum size of the clusters.

 To do this the clusters are created "top-down", by splitting clusters, rather than "bottom-up", by merging clusters.
 To do this we first need to recognise the